sharwari09/sp19-281-mavericks/ProjectJournal.md

  - Load balancer
  - Network or HAProxy?
  - Create sharded MongoDB in a VPC share it with team
- - VPC pairing for replication
+ - VPC peering for High Availibility
  - Application components in AKF Scaling
-     - X-axis - replication
+     - X-axis - Data replication
-     - Y-axis - microservices
+     - Y-axis - Split of service
-     - Z-axis - mongodb sharding
+     - Z-axis - Horizontal data partitioning
  - Redis for browsing the events to improve response time
  - REST API documentation / design per microservice
  - Create Postman REST API collection and share